determined-ai/determined/docs/reference/reference-deploy/config/master-config-reference.rst

 ``operation_timeout_period``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Default value is ``5m``.

-The timeout period for tracking a GCP operation.
-This string is a sequence of decimal numbers, each with optional fraction and a unit suffix, such as "30s", "1h", or "1m30s".
-Valid time units are "s", "m", "h".
-The default value is ``5m``.
+The amount of time that a GCP operation can be tracked before timing out.
+The timeout period is specified using a string that consists of a sequence of decimal numbers, each with optional fraction, followed by a unit suffix.
+Valid time units are "s" for seconds, "m" for minutes, and "h" for hours.

+For example, you could set the timeout period to 30 seconds by using "30s", or to 1 minute and 30 seconds by using "1m30s".

 ``type: hpc``
 -------------

-Specifies a custom resource pool that submits work to an underlying Slurm/PBS partition on an HPC cluster. (*Required*)
+Required.
+Specifies a custom resource pool that submits work to an underlying Slurm/PBS partition on an HPC cluster.

 One resource pool is automatically created for each Slurm partition or PBS queue on an HPC cluster.
 This provider enables the creation of additional resource pools with different submission options to